This Week in Security News - January 21, 2022

 President Biden expanded the National Security Agency’s role in protecting the U.S. government’s most sensitive computer networks, issuing a directive intended to bolster cybersecurity within the Defense Department and intelligence agencies.
 The memorandum signed by President Biden mandates baseline cybersecurity practices and standards, such as two-factor authentication and use of encryption, for so-called national security systems.

 A vulnerability found in 2021 has been patched and re-patched in the months since it was reported.
-In this blog, Trend Micro researchers analyse the bug and outline the process that led to the discovery of CVE-2021-30995.
+In this blog, Trend Micro researchers analyze the bug and outline the process that led to the discovery of CVE-2021-30995.

 In a series of blog posts, Trend Micro explores different aspects of Codex and assesses its capabilities with a focus on the security aspects that affect not only regular developers but also malicious users.
 This is the second part of the series.